forstmeier/findfile/README.md

 Any S3 buckets containing image files are the data source that the `api` package consumes for the database - these are called **source buckets**.

 In order to be setup for the `api`, they require a [bucket policy](https://docs.aws.amazon.com/AmazonS3/latest/userguide/bucket-policies.html) and [event notifications](https://docs.aws.amazon.com/AmazonS3/latest/userguide/NotificationHowTo.html) to be configured.
-The recommended way to do this is to run the `add_source` script from the root directory (e.g. `./bin/add_source`) with the necessary flags.
+The recommended way to do this is to run the `add_source` script from the release package.

-- `-s`: name of the stack the user provided to the CloudFormation template
-- `-b`: name of the target source bucket the user wishes to add
+The target source bucket bucket name is a required argument for the script (e.g. `./add_source new_source_bucket_name`).

 **Note**: any existing bucket policy will be overwritten by this script **Note**: there may be collisions with existing event notification configurations